makerdao/community/governance/polls/Add wstETH-B as new Vault type - April 25, 2022.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding wstETH-C (Lido Staked ETH) as a new vault type in the Maker Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding wstETH-B as a new vault type in the Maker Protocol with the parameters below.

+Note that this proposed vault type was previously discussed as wstETH-C, however if it is voted to be added to the Maker Protocol it will be added under the wstETH-B ilk name to maintain sequencial naming conventions as discussed [here](https://forum.makerdao.com/t/ilk-names-versus-display-names-for-vault-types/14759).

 ### Initial Vault Parameters